 can be purchased by both domestic or international entrepreneurs wanting to start a business in Qatar

 and skip the registration formalities for opening a company from scratch in this country.
 The ownership transfer is the main process to consider when deciding on buying a shelf company in Qatar.
 It is good to know that a ready-made company is already registered in Qatar, it is kept on a shelf until it ages, has no activities, and therefore no debts.
 However, it is recommended to solicit company due diligence and make sure the vintage company you wish to purchase has no problems and no liabilities.
 It is good to know that a shelf company has a bank account, and thus, it is ready to activate on the market.
 Entrepreneurs from abroad have many reasons to consider purchasing a shelf company

 , and among these, the possibility of commencing the activities right away, as soon as the ownership transfer took place.
 Moreover, the company can be a good candidate for a bank loan, due to its clean history background and no liabilities.
-In-depth support for buying a shelf company in Qatar
+In-depth support for starting a business in Qatar as a foreigner

 can be offered by our team of consultants at any time.

 Can I open a holding company in Qatar?

 Yes, holding companies

 can be established as limited liability companies and for QAR 10 million as minimum share capital for public companies.
 Holding companies are beneficial from a tax point of view because there is no withholding tax, VAT or wealth tax imposed.
 Just like in the case of other types of companies, holding companies in Qatar

 must be approved by the Ministry of Economy and Commerce in Doha.
 We mention that a shareholding company in Qatar

 must be established by at least 5 stockholders, not exceeding 11.
 All shareholders need to agree on the type of holding company, whether private or public.
 Holding companies in Qatar can have control of several firms but without performing economic operations.
 The registration of a holding company in Qatar